 Shift to Part-Time Work

 This is the reality for many people who choose early retirement.
 They don’t want to keep working in the same capacity they’ve been for the past several decades.
-They want to enjoy more time freedom to be with family and do the things they love doing, but they don’t want to give up insurance or the security of a paycheck (albeit a smaller paycheck).
+They want to enjoy more time freedom to be with family and do the things they love doing.
+But, they don’t want to give up insurance or the security of a paycheck (albeit a smaller paycheck).

 If this is the case, then a part-time job with benefits might be the best option.
 Some employers still offer health insurance to part-time employees, although it might be a plan with less coverage.
 If you’re in good health, then a lower level of coverage might not be a bad compromise.

-The Takeaway for Early Retirement
+The Takeaway for Retiring Early

-The best thing you can do if you’re considering an early retirement is to create a comprehensive financial plan, explore your health insurance options and how each one will impact your finances and your ability to receive care.
+The best thing you can do if you’re considering an early retirement is to create a comprehensive financial plan.
+Explore your health insurance options and how each one will impact your finances and your ability to receive care.
 Expensive and necessary medical care shouldn’t cast a dark shadow on your desire and ability to enjoy a longer retirement.